moritz-konarski/AUCA/comp_sci/Computer_Architecture_and_Organization_COM-410.1/classwork/01_classwork.md

     and `READONLY` indicates that this is not a modifiable piece of code
     3. everything that is in the first column of the code (in our case `Stop`) represents a label that can be used to refer to this line
-    4. the `Stop B Stop` command means “branching to the line labeled `Stop`” and is used to create an endless loop.
+    4. the `Stop B Stop` command means branching to the line labeled `Stop` and is used to create an endless loop.
 This is a convenient way to terminate programs in simple examples, like this one
     5. the last line of `END` is an assembler directive that indicates that there is no more